Find out about becoming a national leader of education (NLE), what's involved and how to apply.

 We provide an annual bursary that can be used to cover the costs of the NSS, such as:

 - travel or supply cover for meetings and training events

 - travel to an initial meeting to discuss a potential placement

 - the cost of recruiting additional staff to increase capacity in the school

-You would be responsible, on behalf of your school, for negotiating appropriate funding for placements.
+You are responsible, on behalf of your school, for negotiating appropriate funding for placements.
 It is up to your governing body to decide whether you or other staff are rewarded financially for your individual work in a placement.